 Vancouver, British Columbia is one of the most popular areas for people to migrate to from the UK.
 We take a look at some of the reasons why B.C. is so popular.

-If you’re thinking of emigrating to Canada, or more specifically moving to the west coast of British Columbia and Vancouver from the UK, then you’re thinking along the right lines if you’re looking for a sophisticated city, a place where culture is valued and where the quality of life is about as high as it gets.
+If you’re thinking of emigrating to Canada, or more explicitly moving to the west coast of British Columbia and Vancouver from the UK, then you’re thinking along the right lines if you want a place where culture is valued and where the quality is about as high as it gets.

-Ranking third in the 2019 Best Country in the World Report, Canada has a lot to offer.
+Ranking second in the 2023 Best Country in the World Report, Canada has a lot to offer.
 Not only in its epic landscapes, clean cities and friendly people but also in terms of safety, work satisfaction and the health of the population.

-Why you should seriously consider moving to British Columbia and Vancouver, Canada in 2020 / 2021
+Why you should seriously consider moving to British Columbia and Vancouver, Canada, in 2023/2024

-If you’re still undecided about emigration to Britsh Columbia, take a look at our 21 Great Reasons to Move to Vancouver, British Columbia and see what you think!
+If you’re still undecided about emigration to British Columbia, look at our 21 Great Reasons to Move to Vancouver, British Columbia and see what you think!

 1: You’ll be made to feel very welcome

 How do we know this?
-Because not only has Canada long basked in a reputation for being incredibly friendly, there is far too much proof of this fact to ignore.
+Not only has Canada long basked in a reputation for being incredibly friendly, but there is far too much proof of this fact to ignore.

 Canada was ranked 6th best for expats in HSBC’s Expats Survey and 1st place for tolerance; not only that but it was also named 10th most friendly place for newcomers by the Expat Insider Survey.
 So, there’s every reason to expect a warm, Canadian welcome when you relocate to Vancouver, BC.